 Here's a rundown of this process:

-- After a period of 1 to 4 business days, the bank draft clears and the funds are available for the recipient to do with as they wish.
+6. After a period of one to four business days, the bank draft clears and the funds are available for the recipient to do with as they wish.

 While most of us are used to completing much of our financial transactions online, this is one that often must be done in person, presumably because a bank representative needs to verify your identity.
 And, of course, this is much more safely and easily done if you're right there on the premises.